 Learn more about mirroring and how it works.

 What Is Mirroring?

-Mirroring can serve as a powerful sales tool because it can lead your prospect into subconsciously believing that you're acting like him because you're his friend, or that you'd make a great friend because you're so much like him.
-Salespeople can use mirroring to quickly build rapport and trust with their prospects.
+Mirroring is a powerful tool in sales.
+It can lead your prospect into subconsciously believing that you're acting like them because you're their friend, or that you'd make a great friend because you're so much like them.
+Salespeople can use mirroring to trust with their prospects quickly.

 Mirroring generally works best during one-on-one conversations rather than in meetings or sales presentations that involve one-way communication with a group of other people.
 In these situations, though, you don't have to forgo mirroring altogether.
 If you notice a prospect using a certain word or phrase during a conversation, you might choose to add it to your presentation for a subtle boost later.